michelled/weavly.org/src/robot-activities/meet-dash-and-dot.md

 ---
-title: Meet Dash and Dot
+title: "Meet Dash and Dot: Sound & Light"
 tags:
   - Dash & Dot
 experience: Blockly Coding Experience
 topic: Introduction
+relatedRobotActivities:
+  - "Meet Dash & Dot: animation, drive & look"
 description: This activity explores visual, audio, and animation control settings for Dash and Dot
 whatYouNeed: >-
   ### Tools

-  A device to access the “C2LC Coding Environment” and/or Blockly, and Dash and Dot
+  A device to access the Weavly and/or Blockly, and Dash and Dot

   ### Skills